muuyo/asw-modding-book/src/modding-texture/texture-blender-preview.md

 In this section, we'll overview how to preview your models with edited textures in Blender.
 <hr>

 First, I recommend using this [this template](startup.blend) to have everything laid out already; materials and such come with.
+This is for Blender 4.2, so may not work on other versions.
 You can hit N when using the Blender Open dialog to disable the "Load UI" checkbox to keep the one already loaded.
 You can also add it as a startup file by putting it here; it'll be available on startup (the folder name just changes the Template name).

 ![](image.png);